 “We are involved in many ways, big and small.”
 As a company, in addition to supplying a steady stream of volunteers for programs and events, AbbVie supports everything from eyeglasses to curriculum purchases to event funding to staff appreciation incentives and more.

 NCCP connects with a wide range of corporations and organizations in the community to support students, families and schools.
 One company that has made a major impact on schools in North Chicago is AbbVie, an $18 billion global pharmaceutical company that spun off from Abbott Laboratories in 2013.

 Building strong communities and effective educational programs are priorities for the company, says Kimberly Taylor-Smith, Director of Employee and Community Engagement at AbbVie.

 One way AbbVie contributes to the community and partners with NCCP is through its annual “Week of Possibilities.”
-AbbVie is committed to serving and supporting local communities every day; however, one week each year is now set aside for volunteerism around the globe.
-With education transformation in their headquarter communities being one of AbbVie’s philanthropic pillars, the schools of North Chicago have benefited greatly from the time, talent and treasure shared during this extraordinary week of service.
+AbbVie is committed to serving and supporting local communities every day; but sets aside, one week each year for volunteerism around the globe.
+Because education transformation in their headquartered communities is one of AbbVie’s philanthropic pillars, the schools of North Chicago have benefited greatly from the time, and talent shared during this extraordinary week of service.
 For example, since 2014, every North Chicago school library has been transformed and the shelves have been filled with thousands of engaging new books.
-AbbVie volunteers also created an early childhood center for 280 children and, in 2016, the high school’s Learning Resource Center, which houses the college and career counseling center, technology classes and a parent education room, also received a makeover.
+AbbVie volunteers also created an early childhood center for 280 children and in 2016, facilitated a makeover of the high school’s Learning Resource Center, which houses the college and career counseling center, technology classes and a parent education room.

 “These kinds of projects don’t just happen,” Taylor-Smith says.
 “NCCP flagged the needs of these schools to us.
 They are inside the schools and know what the schools and community need.”